msesmart/simple-blog-nodejs-mongoDB/README.md

 	npm install
 ```

-## Configuration
+## Configuration:
 create configuration file 'config.js'，Here we provide a sample 'config.js.example'.
 You can modify it according to your needs.

 ```bash
 	cp config.js.example config.js